Baragji/LearningLab/improvement-plan.md

 **Current Issue:** There are two different styles of controllers in the codebase.

+**Note:** During implementation of this section, we encountered build errors in the web app due to missing UI components and contexts.
+The web app is trying to use components from `@/components/ui/...` (likely shadcn/ui components) and contexts from `@/contexts/...` that don't exist yet.
+We've created a `build:api` script in the root package.json to build only the API and its dependencies, allowing us to continue working on the API without being blocked by the web app build errors.
+These UI components and contexts should be implemented as part of the UI improvements phase.

 **Steps:**

 1. Create a NestJS controller for each Express-style controller: